Bam92/abelmbula/content/blog/sum-array/index.md

 https://codepen.io/bam92/pen/rNVKvgB

 ## Wrap up
 In this tutorial we learned how to find the sum of an array of numbers.
-I showed you 4 methods, among which my prefered is the 3rd one (Using `for...of`).
+I showed you 4 methods, among which my preferred is the 3rd one (Using `for...of`).
 And you?

-There might be other ways of doing the same operaton that exist, feel free to share with us.
+There might be other ways of doing the same operation that exist, feel free to share with us.

 I advice you not to go with `map` method for this problem as it is an anti-pattern.